TheArturthur/CoppermindScraper/Cosmere/The Way of Kings (in-world).md

 ### Candles
 Part of yet another, unnumbered parable.
 It is concerned with responsibilities that come with royal power.

 >“*I stood in the darkened monastery chamber, its far reaches painted with pools of black where light did not wander.
 I sat on the floor, thinking of that dark, that Unseen.
 I could not know, for certain, what was hidden in that night.
 I suspected there were walls, sturdy and thick, but could I know without seeing?
-When all was hidden, what could a man rely upon as true?*
+When all was hidden, what could a man rely upon as True?*
 \-Candle flames.
 A dozen candles burned themselves to death on the shelf before me.
 Each of my breaths made them tremble.
 To them, I was a behemoth, to frighten and destroy.
 And yet, if I strayed too close, they could destroy me.
 My invisible breath, the pulses of life that flowed in and out, could end them freely, while my fingers could not do the same without being repaid in pain.
 I understood in a moment of stillness.
 Those candle flames were like the lives of men.
 So fragile.
 So deadly.
 Left alone, they lit and warmed.
 Let run rampant, they would destroy the very things they were meant to illuminate.
 Embryonic bonfires, each bearing a seed of destruction so potent it could tumble cities and dash kings to their knees.
 In later years, my mind would return to that calm, silent evening, when I had stared at rows of living lights.
 And I would understand.
 To be given loyalty is to be infused like a gemstone, to be granted the frightful license to destroy not only one’s self, but all within one’s care.

 ### Stack of stones